f4exb/sdrangel/plugins/channelmimo/doa2/readme.md

 <h2>Introduction</h2>

-This MIMO reception only (MI) plugin can be used to determine the direction of arrival (DOA) of an incoming wave on a 2 antenna system connected to a coherent dual receiving device in MIMO (thus MI) mode like BladeRF3, LimeSDR USB, Pluto+.
-It is assume that antenna 1 is connected to stream 0 and antenna 2 is connected to stream 1.
+This MIMO reception only (MI) plugin can be used to determine the direction of arrival (DOA) of an incoming wave on a 2 antenna system connected to a coherent dual receiving device in MIMO (thus MI) mode like BladeRF2 or Pluto+.
+It is assumed that antenna 1 is connected to stream 0 and antenna 2 is connected to stream 1.
 The direction of the antenna system goes from antenna 1 to antenna 2.
+The actual connections to RF ports is usually inverted so that antenna 1 is connected to port RX2 and antenna 2 to port RX1.
+See the table at the end of the document listing details of some known devices.

 Example of setup: